bahrmichael/bahrmichael.github.io/_posts/2022-04-08-multi-region-active-active-cdk.md

 ---
 layout: post
 title: "How to go multi-region with AWS Serverless and CDK"
-description: "Join me on a journey where we turn a serverless application global, with just about 100 lines of CDK code!"
+description: "Join me in deploying a serverless application to multiple regions, with just about 100 lines of CDK code!"
 backgroundUrl: "https://images.unsplash.com/photo-1451187580459-43490279c0fa?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&q=80"
 ---